Flat Spectrum Radio Quasars as high-energy neutrino sources: Discussion

-In the work presented here, we obtain a significant ($\sim$4$\sigma$) correlation, using a sample of radio bright ($>$100~mJy) FSRQ with declination above 20$^{\circ}$.
-The type of selection is similar to that discussed in \citet{Plavin2020} although we focus only on the FSRQ, excluding BL Lac objects.
-Moreover, we restrict the analysis to the sky area covered by SDSS in order to have an almost complete and uniform spectral identification of the radio bright sources.
-It is interesting to note that the 4 sources in the \citet{Plavin2020} that are indicated as most likely counterparts of the neutrino events are all classified as FSRQ, even if the starting sample includes both FSRQ and BL Lac objects.
-These four FSRQ are not included in our sample since they fall in an area of sky that we are not covering.
-Our result is corroborated by the observation that at high declination (Dec $>$20$^\circ$) the significance of the correlation is higher.
-Based on these results, it seems that the radio brightest FSRQ, mostly of low-frequency peak type, give a high signal in the correlation analyses carried so far.
+In the work presented here, we obtain a significant correlation ($\sim$4$\sigma$) based on a sample of radio bright ($>$100~mJy) FSRQs with declinations above 20$^{\circ}$.
+The type of selection is similar to that discussed in \citet{Plavin2020} although we focused only on the FSRQs, excluding BL Lac objects.
+Moreover, we restricted the analysis to the sky area covered by SDSS in order to have an almost complete and uniform spectral identification of the radio bright sources.
+It is interesting to note that the four sources in the \citet{Plavin2020} that are indicated as most likely counterparts of the neutrino events are all classified as FSRQs, even if the starting sample includes both FSRQs and BL Lac objects.
+These four FSRQs are not included in our sample since they fall in an area of sky that we are not covering.
+Our result is corroborated by the observation that at high declination (Dec. $>$20$^\circ$) the significance of the correlation is higher.
+Based on these results, it seems that the radio-brightest FSRQs, mostly of low-frequency peak type, give a high signal in the correlation analyses carried so far.

-We note that the ``dissection" analysis performed by \citet{Giommi2020a} did not find any significant correlation when considering low-frequency peaked blazars.
-This could be due to the fact that the objects considered in that work include both BL Lac and FSRQ and, more importantly, radio faint sources.
-For a direct comparison with our findings, this kind of analysis should be carried out considering only bright ($>$100~mJy) FSRQ.
+We note that the `dissection' analysis performed by \citet{Giommi2020a} did not find any significant correlation when considering low-frequency peaked blazars.
+This could be due to the fact that the objects considered in that work include both BL Lacs and FSRQs and, more importantly, radio faint sources.
+For a direct comparison with our findings, this kind of analysis should only be carried out on bright FSRQs ($>$100~mJy).